karatelabs/karate/karate-demo/README.md

 [`read-files.feature`](src/test/java/demo/read/read-files.feature) | The above example reads a file with [embedded expressions](https://github.com/intuit/karate#embedded-expressions) and this one reads normal JSON and XML for use in a [`match`](https://github.com/intuit/karate#match).
 Also a good example of using the [`set`](https://github.com/intuit/karate#set) and [`table`](https://github.com/intuit/karate#table) keywords to build JSON (or XML) payloads from scratch.
 [`graphql.feature`](src/test/java/demo/graphql/graphql.feature) | GraphQL example showing how easy it is to prepare queries and deal with the highly dynamic and deeply nested JSON responses - by focusing only on the parts you are interested in
 [`upload.feature`](src/test/java/demo/upload/upload.feature) | [Multi-part](https://github.com/intuit/karate#multipart-field) file-upload example, as well as comparing the binary content of a download.
 Also shows how to assert for expected response [headers](https://github.com/intuit/karate#match-header).
 Plus an example of how to call [custom Java code](https://github.com/intuit/karate#calling-java) from Karate.
 [`dogs.feature`](src/test/java/demo/dogs/dogs.feature) | How to easily use [Java interop](https://github.com/intuit/karate#calling-java) to make a JDBC / database call from a Karate test.
 Here is the utility-class code - which depends on [Spring JDBC](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/jdbc.html#jdbc-JdbcTemplate): [`DbUtils.java`](src/main/java/com/intuit/karate/demo/util/DbUtils.java).
+The same approach can be used to mix things like Selenium or WebDriver into Karate.
 [`cats-java.feature`](src/test/java/demo/java/cats-java.feature) | Another example of how to call [Java code](https://github.com/intuit/karate#calling-java) showing how you can pass JSON data around.
 [`schema.feature`](src/test/java/demo/schema/schema.feature) | Karate's [simpler approach](https://github.com/intuit/karate#schema-validation) to schema-validation [compared with](https://twitter.com/KarateDSL/status/878984854012022784) an actual JSON-schema example taken from [json-schema.org](http://json-schema.org/example1.html).
 If you really want to perform JSON-schema validation, this example shows you how you can easily do so using [Java interop](https://github.com/intuit/karate#calling-java) and the [json-schema-validator](https://github.com/java-json-tools/json-schema-validator), but should you really ?
 [`soap.feature`](src/test/java/demo/soap/soap.feature) | Examples for both [SOAP](https://github.com/intuit/karate#soap) 1.1 and 1.2, also showing how you can [read](https://github.com/intuit/karate#reading-files) request payloads and even expected response XML from files.